MaslowCNC/GroundControl/README.md

 	things put in the data dict at runtime *will not work*.

 2. Formatting:
-	You can include format strings and logic in the .kv file; eg `text: "{%.2f}"%app.data.zPos` will automatically expand/update when `app.data.zPos` changes.
+	You can include format strings and logic in the .kv file; eg `text: "{Z: %.2f}"%app.data.zPos` will automatically expand/update when `app.data.zPos` changes.
 	But, if it's a text input field, you need to hook the field to an event -- changing the text in the box *will not* update `app.data.zPos`.

 3. Referring to UI bits in code: